 What I was essentially proposing here is “USB tethering a Hotspot” or even more interesting, to use my Android Phone as a Wi-Fi adapter for my computer.
 It didn’t make much sense to me but then again it didn’t hurt to try.

 As it turned out later, my proposition was not only valid but also, as odd as it may sound, the fastest USB tethering connection I’ve ever had the pleasure of using.

 USB Tether a Wi-Fi Network or Hotspot

-1. First disable your mobile data if it’s on.
-We don’t want to tether our mobile data do we?
+- First disable your mobile data if it’s on.
+We don’t want to tether our mobile data, do we?

-2. Next, connect your Android phone to an available Wi-Fi network or hotspot.
-To do that go to:
+- Next, connect your Android phone to an available Wi-Fi network or hotspot.
+To do that, go to:

-3. After it has connected to a Wi-Fi network, take your USB cable and connect your phone to your computer using it.
+- After it has connected to a Wi-Fi network, connect your phone to your computer using a USB cable.

-5. Android should then automatically tether the Wi-Fi connection to your computer.
+- Your Android phone should then automatically tether the Wi-Fi connection to your computer.

-- Some carriers disable tethering (or requires you to pay for it separately) so it may not be available in every phone.
+- Some carriers disable tethering (or requires you to pay for it separately) so this option may not be available for some phones and/or mobile networks

 - This may not work on older Android versions (particularly Gingerbread [2.3] which I’ve tested).
-I’ve only tested this on a device running Android 6.0 (Marshmallow).
+I’ve only tested this on devices running Android 6.0 (Marshmallow) and 8.0 (Oreo).